Noncollapsed degeneration of Einstein 4-manifolds II: Resolution of the Einstein equation modulo obstructions

-Let us show that this linearization is invertible at $g^D$ and has a bounded inverse.
+where $\Bar{P}_{g^D}$ is explicited in \eqref{expression barP}.
+Let us show that this linearization is invertible at $g^D$ and has an inverse which is uniformly bounded as $t\to 0$.
 We want to go back to the operator $P_g = \frac{1}{2}\nabla^*_g\nabla_g h-\mathring{\R}_g(h)$ for which the invertibility has been shown in Proposition \ref{inversion with cste}.

 First, by the estimate \eqref{controle delta tilde delta}, we have